CDSLab/IDUG2015/CandidatesApp/README.md

 ### The app requires Node-RED boilerplate and SQLDB service from Bluemix.
 A [quick introduction to Node-RED](http://nodered.org) would be handy.
 Nevertheless, we can pick the skills on the go.

-# 3. Lets get started!
+# 3. Let's get started!

 ####Set up the Node-RED boilerplate and SQLDB service
 * Login to your Bluemix account.